Beskargam/Project6_SnowTricks/README.md

     Update the DATABASE_URL in your .env file
-    Run a Doctrine migration to create the tables (php bin/console doctrine:migrations:migrate or php bin/console d:m:m) Load a couple of fake articles with the fixtures load (php bin/console doctrine:fixtures:load or php bin/console d:f:l) Run the app on your local !
+    Run a Doctrine migration to create the tables (php bin/console doctrine:migrations:migrate or php bin/console d:m:m) Load a couple of fake articles with the fixtures load (php bin/console doctrine:fixtures:load or php bin/console d:f:l) Run the app on your localhost with the Symfony developpement server ! (cd project -> php bin/console server:run)

 Website : ...